Why Strathclyde

 Remember, if you experience or witness concerning behaviour (including anti-LGBT+ bullying, harassment and violence) on campus and/or relating to university staff and students, you can report this via Strathclyde’s Report & Support system.
 Reports can be made anonymously.

-Dignity & Respect Advisors
+Dignity & Respect Advisers

-Alongside the Dignity and Respect Policy, Strathclyde has developed a network of Dignity & Respect Advisers.
+Alongside the Dignity & Respect Policy, Strathclyde has developed a network of Dignity & Respect Advisers.
 Any person experiencing bullying or harassment can contact an adviser for confidential advice and support.
 In order to avoid any conflict of interest, you are advised to contact an adviser external to your local area.

 TransEDU